myneTEC/CSpaceTEC/README.md

 This is the repository Basis original coming from Bitcoin Cash for own further development into [SpaceTEC-Aerosystems](https://spacetec-aerosystems.mynetec.com).
 As the company and community for it expands, we hope that many will participate and improve the projects over time.
+Furthermore it serves as a good example how to come into the basis Money to build your own stuff.
+Feel free to put it into use as you like!

 Build & Run the Docker Image
 ----------------------------